 Types Of Rose Pruning Tips

-There are three types of pruning that can be done.
+three types of pruning you can be done.

-Type 1: Hard pruning, Stems are cut back to three or four buds from the base.
-This leaves short, sturdy stems about 12-15cm high.
-Newly planted bush roses and it is often used for some very weak-growing H.Ts and for rejuvenating neglected roses.
+Type 1: Hard pruning stems are cutting back to three or four buds from the base, leaves short, sturdy stems about 12-15cm high.
+Newly planted bush roses, and it is often used for some very weak-growing H.Ts and for rejuvenating neglected roses.
 Hard pruning should never be used on old roses.

 Type 2: Moderate Pruning, stems are cut back to about half of their length.
-Weaker than average stems should be reduced by more than this amount.
-This is good for the older roses.
+Weaker than average stems should be reduced by more than this amount, which is good for the older roses.

 Type 3: Light Pruning, Stems are cut back to about two-thirds of the length.
 This means that after the removal of all unwanted wood.
 The remaining stems are merely tipped.
 In special cases, however, a light pruning is the only method to use.